KQM-git/HSRNews/readme.md

 ### Known Issues

+■2024/08/08

+- It is known that ability icons might be abnormally displayed when characters abilities are not available for use.
+This issue will be fixed in Version 2.5.

 ■2024/08/07

 - It is known that when engaging the enemy "The Past, Present, and Eternal Show" in non-story related battles, their combat BGM will not be overridded by the character Robin (Harmony: Physical)'s "Concerto" state music.
 This issue will be fixed in a future update.